 Launching a successful ecommerce store usually takes months of planning, designing, development, and QA testing.
 But when a customer comes to us with the immediate need to create and launch a completely functional online store in just three weeks, we knew that we had to move fast and do smart work.

-Our team of web designers, product managers, and developers coordinated and planned the weeks with proper milestones and targets for the project.
+Our team of eCommerce design and development, product managers, and web developers coordinated and planned the weeks with proper milestones and targets for the project.
 We achieved this ambitious goal through a step-by-step process, which we followed, and the way we faced challenges made the project successful.

 Our client was an emerging chocolate brand, preparing to launch its first online store, aimed at the crowd of seasonal shopping.
 He had already finalized the product lineup and branding, but there was no digital storefront.